 - Is the dog park going to be impacted as a result of the 64th Avenue N.E. flyover?

-- Is Manmeet Singh Bhullar Park going to be impacted as a result of the 64 Avenue N.E. flyover?
+- Will there be any impacts to Manmeet Singh Bhullar Park as a result of the 64 Avenue N.E. flyover?

 - What are the traffic impacts of the flyover crossings?